 The Advisory Board has the task of providing both technical and content-related advice to management in programme implementation, in particular of the “National Innovation Programme Hydrogen and Fuel Cell Technology” (NIP).
 The Advisory Board is composed of representatives from federal and state politics, science, industry according to fields of application and representatives from the area of infrastructure.

-AG Bus is a cross-ministerial working group between the BMVI and BMUV, which has existed since 2013/14.
+AG Bus is a cross-ministerial working group between the BMDV and BMUV, which has existed since 2013/14.
 Participants include bus operators and research projects receiving funding support as well as manufacturers, suppliers and representatives from politics.
 The meetings primarily serve as a platform for the exchange of experience between bus operators.
-AG Bus is supplemented by an accompanying research consortium commissioned by the BMVI, which monitors the active buses and presents the evaluations at the meetings.
+AG Bus is supplemented by an accompanying research consortium commissioned by the BMDV, which monitors the active buses and presents the evaluations at the meetings.
 Meetings usually take place every six months at alternating bus operator locations.

 Contact: Oliver Hoch,